-- A1113 Stirpe/S936 Bailey: Requires statewide housing authorities, in reviewing applications for housing, to grant DV survivors the same priority granted to other disenfranchised populations such as the disabled, the elderly and the homeless. - 2.
-A2583 Hevesi/\$15 Gounardes: Addresses the system-wide lack of shelter for single adults by reimbursing DV providers for any payment differential for housing a single individual in a room intended for double occupancy. - 3.
+- 1. A1113 Stirpe/S936 Bailey: Requires statewide housing authorities, in reviewing applications for housing, to grant DV survivors the same priority granted to other disenfranchised populations such as the disabled, the elderly and the homeless. - 2.
+A2583 Hevesi/S15 Gounardes: Addresses the system-wide lack of shelter for single adults by reimbursing DV providers for any payment differential for housing a single individual in a room intended for double occupancy. - 3.
 A5504 Rosenthal L.: Reforms the method by which New York State funds DV services by eliminating the per diem reimbursement system and permitting OCFS to enter into contracts directly with DV programs. - 4.
-A5543 Rosenthal L./S2982 Kavanagh: Increases Cash Assistance rent payments (the "shelter allowance") up to 100% of the U.S. Department of Housing and Urban Development's Fair Market Rent. - 5.
-A5649A Reyes/S4561A Gonzalez: Requires New York State to pay all costs to ensure individuals living in temporary shelters, including DV shelters, have access to the Internet. - 6.
+A5507 Rosenthal L./S8655 Cleare: Ensures New Yorkers living in temporary shelter receive the same level of Cash Assistance as those who are housed. - 5.
+A5543 Rosenthal L./S2982 Kavanagh: Increases Cash Assistance rent payments (the "shelter allowance") up to 100% of the U.S. Department of Housing and Urban Development's Fair Market Rent. - 6.
+A5649A Reyes/S4561A Gonzalez: Requires New York State to pay all costs to ensure individuals living in temporary shelters, including DV shelters, have access to the Internet. - 7.
 S2721 May: Guarantees the right of every tenant across the State the right to a lawyer when facing eviction; requires courts, judges and landlords to ensure that tenants know about and can use their right to counsel.